agilesix/AgileSix.com/src/pages/index.md

   Changing government systems and processes can be tough.
 Agile Six can help.
   We’ll meet you where you are, then get you where you want to go.
 capabilities:
-  - 'Digital transformation, start to finish'
+  - "Digital transformation, start to finish"
   - Tools that work for real people
   - Product development and devops
   - Pioneering work in civic tech